 Powerful Writer.
 Powerful Words.

-Another tool worth mentioning on this list is Zoho Writer.
+Another writing app worth mentioning on this list is Zoho Writer.
 A standout feature of Zoho Writer is something called “writing modes”, which include- compose, review and distribute modes, all with different functionalities.

 The writer essentially accommodates itself to work for you, based on the phase of your document editing you are currently in.
 You can make part of a document available for editing and the rest private.